M4p4/flask-starter-project/README.md

-# Flask starter project with config.py
+# Flask starter project

+This project use a config.py file instead of an .env file.

-### To run use following command:
+#### To run use following command:

 ```
 flask run